docksal/docksal/docs/advanced/stack-settings.md

-# Overriding default PHP/MySQL/etc. settings
+# PHP/MySQL/etc. settings

 <a name="configuration"></a>
-## Altering PHP and MySQL configuration
+## PHP and MySQL configuration

 When the following settings files are added to the project, they can be used to override the defaults.